 While in college at Lynn University in Florida, Nelson co-hosted a lively political debate show called “Politijam”, alongside friend and classmate Jacob Jaffe, with whom he would later go on to cross paths at Georgetown University while both were in graduate school.

-In his sophomore year at Lynn University, Nelson began attending Coral Ridge Presbyterian Church, a well-known conservative church in Fort Lauderdale, Florida.
+In his sophomore year at Lynn University, Nelson Lewis began attending Coral Ridge Presbyterian Church, a well-known conservative church in Fort Lauderdale, Florida.
 He became good friends with Reverend Dr. D. James Kennedy, the church’s pastor.
-Reverend Kennedy was one of the co-founders of “Moral Majority”, a prominent American political organization associated with the Christian right, and introduced Nelson to culturally conservative causes such as Evangelism Explosion International and introduced him to his wife Anne Kennedy, who subsequently became his teacher.
+Reverend Kennedy was one of the co-founders of “Moral Majority”, a prominent American political organization associated with the Christian right, and introduced Lewis to culturally conservative causes such as Evangelism Explosion International and introduced him to his wife Anne Kennedy, who subsequently became his teacher.

 Work in Media

-A defining moment for Nelson’s interest in conservative politics was the day before the 2004 Presidential Election, when the then-dean Irving R. Levine asked Nelson to moderate an on-campus preview debate between former Illinois Senator Carol Moseley Braun representing the democrats, and former Pentagon spokeswoman Torey Clarke, representing the Republicans.
+A defining moment for Lewis’s interest in conservative politics was the day before the 2004 Presidential Election, when the then-dean Irving R. Levine asked Nelson to moderate an on-campus preview debate between former Illinois Senator Carol Moseley Braun representing the democrats, and former Pentagon spokeswoman Torey Clarke, representing the Republicans.

 In addition to politics, Nelson’s credits his fundamental belief in free markets and less government control to his business pioneer grandfather who owned new car dealerships and television and radio stations throughout the southeast, three of which were in Savannah: WJCL-TV/FM and WTGS.